-Chicago indoor dining reopens Saturday as city, suburban Cook Co. move to Tier 1
+Chicago indoor dining reopens as city, suburban Cook Co. move to Tier 1

 "We have long pushed for the careful resumption of limited indoor dining, and I am thrilled that we have made enough progress in the fight against COVID-19 to reopen our businesses and bring workers back," Mayor Lori Lightfoot said in a statement Saturday.
 "As we enter this next phase, I again call on all businesses and residents to make sure we continue moving forward by following the guidelines for safe indoor dining and committing to the safety precautions that helped us flatten the curve a second time."

-"Cafe It'll make a huge difference.
-It'll double our seating capacity that we have now outside," said Adam Dempewof, general manager of Jerry's Sandwiches.
+However, Peytyn Willborn is still cautiously optimistic, knowing with this pandemic anything can change.

-Under Tier 1 mitigations, indoor dining is restricted to 25% capacity or 25 people per room with a limit of four per table, and restaurants must close by 11 p.m.
-Still, on a chilly winter night the thought of trading a igloo for a fireplace elicited warm feelings.
+"We're keeping our fingers crossed.
+We don't want to get too excited because she might shut us back down in a month or two weeks and we're back to where we started," said Willborn, the owner of Truth Italian Restaurant in the city's South Side.

-Both Chicago and Cook County restaurants and bars poised to be able to reopen as the COVID-19 test positivity rates in Regions 10 and 11 continue trending down.
+Both Chicago and Cook County restaurants and bars are now able to reopen for limited indoor dining as the COVID-19 test positivity rates in Regions 10 and 11 continue trending down.

 "So we will be able to know tomorrow if they in fact meet their criteria and it's looking like they will get there.
 So that announcement will be made tomorrow," Illinois Public Health Director Dr. Ngozi Ezike said.